Single-Use Plastics Reduction

 Council recognises that avoidance of single-use plastics is an effective way to reduce unnecessary landfill and the impacts of litter in the land and sea environment.
 Businesses and the broader community are encouraged to #choosetoreuse where possible or to opt for environmentally responsible packaging.

-- Introduced single-use plastic free conditions for stallholders at all Council-run markets (108 outdoor markets per year)
+- Introduction of single-use plastic free conditions for stallholders at Council-run events, markets (over 100 outdoor markets per year) and for venue hire.

 - Successful trials of large scale dishwash and re-use systems at major events, the Cairns ECOfiesta and Cairns Children's Festival

 - Commenced education with packaging suppliers and businesses in the region

 - Reviewed stocked items and amended catering practices

 - Successfully called on Local Government Association Queensland to produce a state-wide program to phase out single-use plastics from council operations and events and to help support local communities and industry to transition away from these items.

 Council provides information to support food and beverage businesses, local event managers and packaging suppliers to remove common single-use plastics.
 See the Plastic Free Cairns Guide for more information or contact a Council officer on email@example.com if you would like to access further support.